-- 1. Earthworm excretes it's waste material through - The dark coloured outer zone of kidney is called 2. - The process of control of water balance and ion concentration with in organism is called .
-3. - 4.
-Reabsorption of useful product takes place in part of nephron. - 5.
-Gums and resins are the products of the plants. - 6.
-Bowman's capsule and glomerulus taken together make a . - 7.
-The alkaloid used for malaria treatment is \\\\\\. - 8.
-The principle involved in dialysis is . - 9.
-Rubber is produced from \\\\\\ of Heavea braziliensis of rubber plants. - performed first Kidney Transplantation.
-10.
+• 1.
+Earthworm excreats it's waste material through 2.
+The dark coloured outer zone of kidney is called 3.
+The process of control of water balance and ion concentration with in organism is called 1.
+Reabsorption of useful product takes place in part of nephron.
+5. Gums and resins are the products of the plants.
+5. Bowman's capsule and tubule taken together make a 7.
+The alkaloid used for malaria treatment is 3.
+The principle involved in dialysis is

+9. Rubber is produced from of Heavea braziliensis.
+10. invented dialysis mech ine.